10 Best Freelancer Websites for Logo Design

 Designed to use automation far more heavily than many other provider sites, Tailor Brands might come across as foreign, even depersonalized at first and ideal software for freelancers.
 This is because the platform relies heavily on artificial intelligence (AI) to deliver a match of services to client needs.

-Tailor Brands tends to work very well for clients who need a one-off project quickly with a short-term commitment.
+Tailor Brands works very well for clients who need a one-off project quickly with a short-term commitment.
 The site uses a question process, definition of expectation and visual choices to develop a “feel” for what the client wants.

 Then choices are provided that the client picks from.
 There is no charge through this initial development process.
 Once the initial concept is picked, the site can finish the logo as-is or refer it to a human logo-designer for enhanced detailing and finishing.